markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 #### Code for Publishing the message to SNS

 Two simple lines of code are all that we need to publish the message to SNS.
 One of them is just retrieving the SNS topic ARN from a Lambda environment variable.
+This will be added in the optional [Lab 6](lab6-test-notification.md).

 ```
 mySNSTopicARN = os.environ['SNS_TOPIC_ARN']
 response = sns.publish(TopicArn=mySNSTopicARN, Message=msg)
 ```

-We will enable this code in [Lab 6](lab6-text-notification.md).

 ### Adding numpy support for a Lambda function

 The code for this lambda function is provided in `labs/lab4/lambda/lambda_function.py` .
-When your Lambda function has an external dependency that is not provided in the default Lambda environment (e.g., Python's `numpy` package), you need to provide those external dependencies in a Lambda deployment package.
+When your Lambda function has an external dependency that is not provided in the default Lambda environment (e.g., Python's `numpy` package), you need to provide those external dependencies in a [Lambda deployment package](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html).

 You provide the dependent code by creating a deployment package.
-The packaging work in our case is to provide the Python numpy package, and the workshop has done the necessary [work](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) for you.
+The packaging work in our case is to provide the Python numpy package, and the workshop has done the necessary work for you.

 Note that when deployment packages are used, the function cannot be edited using the Lambda console.
 Instead, you need to use your own editor of choice.
 In this workshop, if you want to make any code changes to the Lambda function, you can navigate to the code in your SageMaker Jupyter notebook in the Files tab.
 Click through the folders to get to `labs/lab4/lambda/lambda_function.py`.
 If you make any changes, simply click on `Save` on the `File` menu to save the changes before deploying the code in the next step.